The untold origin story of the N95 mask

 Other doctors in the region quickly developed their own masks.
 “Some are . . . completely strange things,” Lynteris says.
 “Hoods with glasses, like diving masks.”

-Wu’s mask quickly became an icon.
+Wu’s mask quickly became an icon through international newspaper reports.
 “The mask was a very novel thing . . . it had an effect of strangeness, which the press loved, but you imagine a black-and-white photograph with a white mask—it reads well,” says Lynteris.
 “It’s a marketing success.”

 When the Spanish flu arrived in 1918, Wu’s mask was well-known among scientists and even much of the public.
 Companies around the globe increased production of similar masks to help abate the spread of flu.